magic/core/README.md

-@magic-modules/messages gets autoloaded if it is installed. components now can be nested without array. div([p('text')]) can also be div(p('text')) Link({ to: '#hashLink' }) is local now
+@magic-modules/messages gets autoloaded if it is installed. components now can be nested without array. div([p('text')]) can also be div(p('text')) Link({ to: '#hashLink' }) is local now very early blog implementation. it works, but the archive pages need more work.

 ##### 0.0.6 - unreleased
 ...